 This land in the middle had two spectacles.
 The parade, Mickey’s Storybook Express, and the firework spectacular, Ignite the Dream.
 Both shows can be watched (although you might have a very different view) from other lands, but I choose to name them here.

-What I did like was Mulan float, with drummers and a Chinese theme.
+I think the best was the Mulan float, with drummers and a Chinese theme.

-Be prepared for Chinese people with umbrellas.
+Be prepared for guests with umbrellas.
 Umbrellas are a good way for avoiding the sun, but some people also use them while watching the parade.
-When you are behind one of those, try to explain that the umbrella is ruining your sight.
-Do not be surprised, however, if it remains in the air.
+When you are behind one of those, try to explain that the umbrella is ruining your sight and hopefully they will disappear.